CX How-to

 What is great customer service?

-11 real-world examples of exceptional customer service
+15 real-world examples of great customer service

-1. Chewy: Exceed expectations and anticipate needs
+1. Chewy: Be empathetic and anticipate needs

 2. The Ritz-Carlton: Personalize service